 In educational establishments, where students and teachers must pay for their printing and copying, it is important to correctly track transactions and available funds.
 After login to the device, users see their remaining budget at the top of their print queue. uniFLOW Online calculates which jobs can be printed with the remaining budget and will reject any job(s) that exceed the budget.
 All costs incurred are deducted from a user's budget.

-Balances can be recharged automatically by utilizing Microsoft PowerShell scripts, by using PayPal™, or a cashier can add funds manually to a user's account where a personal cash-based system is required.
+Balances can be recharged automatically by utilizing Microsoft PowerShell scripts, using PayPal™ or WebPageMarketing (WPM), or a cashier can add funds manually to a user's account where a personal cash-based system is required.

 Budget functionality has been designed to work with the double wallet concept differentiating between primary and secondary wallets to distinguish between top-ups made by an organization/ school and top-ups made by students or employees.
 The funds from both wallets are combined to make the total available budget which a user will use to print or copy.
 The primary wallet is charged first for print and copy costs.
 The secondary wallet is accessed once the primary wallet is depleted or has insufficient funds.